A Borrowell Credit Score Review for 2021

-If you live in Canada and have been curious about your credit score but hesitant to check it out of fear that it might be too costly or affect your report, you're in luck.
+If you live in Canada and have been curious but hesitant to check your credit score in fear that it might be too costly or affect your report, you're in luck!

-Borrowell credit score coaching and monitoring provide services geared towards helping Canadians achieve their financial goals, allowing them to check credit free of charge.
+Simultaneously, Borrowell provides credit score coaching and monitoring services geared towards helping Canadians achieve their financial goals while allowing them to check their credit score free of charge with no repercussions.

-In this Wealth Rocket article, we’ll provide a detailed Borrowell review, providing an overview of the free service for credit score checking, and what it stands to offer Canadians.
+In this Wealth Rocket article, we’ll provide a Borrowell review that details an overview of the free credit report service and any additional features.

 Table of Contents

-You might already have a hunch that a person’s credit score is a three-digit number that tells lenders where the borrower’s financial health stands.
+You might already have a hunch that a credit score is a three-digit number that tells lenders where the borrower stands in terms of money and trustworthiness.

-Checking this score usually costs the borrower a fee, but some services allow Canadians to check their scores for free.
+Checking this score usually costs the borrower a fee.
+However, newly emerging services allow Canadians to view their scores for free.
 Borrowell is one of those services and one of Canada's most trusted at that.

-Borrowell uses its strengths in personal finance and technology to help people make smart decisions and ease monitoring to help increase their credit scores and overall financial standing.
+Borrowell uses its strengths in fintech to help people make smarter decisions and ease the credit monitoring process.

-Since partnering with Equifax in 2014, Borrowell has become one of Canada’s largest fintech companies, with over one million users.
+Borrowell leapt onto Canada's financial landscape in 2014 and has since become one of Canada’s largest fintech companies, with over one million users.

-They aptly compare a credit score to a report card, citing that the only difference is that a credit score is assessable by creditors and lenders to judge whether or not to take a risk on someone.
+The financial service aptly compares a credit score to a report card, citing that the only difference is that a credit score is assessable by creditors and lenders to judge whether or not to take a risk on someone.

 Borrowell checks your credit score for free and displays a score directly from Equifax, using the Equifax RiskScore 2.0 score model.